Before giving CPR, it is necessary to confirm whether the victim is conscious or not. Is she breathing? or not.

 place the heel of one hand onto the compression point on the breastbone. place the other hand on top of the first hand. interlace the fingers of both hands. give 30 chest compression at the rate of 100 compression/minute. the chest compress at least 2 inches on the push. and 30 compressions at 18 seconds. than gave 2 breaths ( open the airways, if you see anything in the mouth remove it. if the child breathes then place in the recovery position.

-Cardiopulmonary Resuscitation (CPR) to infant
+Cardiopulmonary resuscitation (CPR) to the infant.

 The first is to check the consciousness of the infants.
 This requires a pat on the baby's feet.
 If no response is received, call the ambulance.
 CPR is to be given immediately thereafter.
 For this, your index and middle fingers with one hand at the compression point between the baby's nipples.
 And with the other hand is to raise Baby's forehead.